-- Identification of target site into the genome
+- Identification of target site into the genome of an organism.

-- Designing a healthy copy of that particular targeted site
+- Designing a healthy copy of that particular targeted site.

 - Insertion of new DNA

-- Repairing the site of action
+- Repairing the site of action.

-The targeted site into the genome or in a gene is a place which is faulty or mutated and produces faulty/mutated protein.
+The targeted site into the genome or in a gene is a place that is faulty or mutated and produces faulty/mutated protein.
 The specially designed “Guided molecules” (which are nucleic acids) binds to the specific target site into the genome with the help of the enzyme.

 The enzyme is a nuclease, a bacterial nuclease also called as molecular scissor or engineered nuclease which helps in cutting the DNA, After binding of a guided molecule to the target site.

 Once the guided molecule binds to the site of action the nuclease cuts that portion of the DNA from the genome and removes it.
-A nick is created at this place is later filled by the cells natural DNA repair mechanism.
+A nick is created at this place is later filled by the cell’s natural DNA repair mechanism.

 By means of nuclease governed gene editing, we can delete or insert the DNA sequence of our interest.
-This is the simple process of gene editing.
+This is the simple explanation of gene editing.
 The pictorial representation of gene editing is shown in the figure below.

 Glossary used into the article: